Our glider simulator project:

 - We have sucessfully tested our concepts to translate control movements into signals the flight sumulator software understands.

-- We are working on our prototyping kits to write the code for the Arduino boards
+- Using our prototyping kits we wrote and debugged the firmware for the Arduino boards:

 - We have started work on the support cradles